 For information about your responsibilities as a user of this resource, see:

-IU and NCGAS users: Your responsibilities as a computer user at IU
+IU and NCGAS users: What are my responsibilities as a computer user at IU?

 - XSEDE users: What are my responsibilities as an XSEDE user?

 IU and NCGAS users: Use an SSH2 client to connect

 This resolves to one of the following login nodes:h1.mason.indiana.edu h2.mason.indiana.edu

 IU users authenticate with their Network ID usernames and passphrases.